pmitros/cpsd-lottery/docs/schools/kingopen.md

 ### What are the afterschool options like?

 King Open has two afterschool programs: Extended Day and Community Schools.
 While some schools have stronger afterschool programs than either of these individually, what's unique is that they work together as a team making for a stronger combined program.
 A student can sign up for Extended Day, but take specific offering in Community Schools.
-Extended Day has play, homework help (including in Portuguese twice a week), and is relatively free-form.
+Extended Day has play, homework help, and is relatively free-form.
 Community Schools has specific classes.

 The program has a strong focus on socioemotional learning using the [Nurtured Heart Approach](https://en.wikipedia.org/wiki/The_Nurtured_Heart_Approach).
 It's focused on bringing out the best behavior of kids and refocuses classroom on the positive behavior of kids.
 The parent I spoke with was amazed at how well it worked (especially for managing difficult behavior).

+The school also has drop-in Portuguese homework help twice a week, once before school and once after, available even to kids not registered for afterschool.

 ### How is conflict resolved if there is bullying or harassment?